greenpandaio/grading-sdk-android-example/README.md

 ## Installing the SDK
 ### Add private maven repository.
+The pandas grading sdk is hosted on 2 maven repositories.
+Github Packages and Repsy.
+You can use either of the 2.
+Main difference is that GitHub Packages requires authentication with your GitHub credentials while Repsy is publicly accessible.

 Add the PandasGrading private repository to your `settings.gradle` file along with your github access credentials (You can hardcode them for debug purposes but absolutely avoid pushing to your repo)
 Use environment variables or project properties instead.